txtad/txtad/README.md

 # Tad Marko

 I am a software developer who started with Basic, then [Turbo Pascal 2.0](https://winworldpc.com/product/turbo-pascal/2x) and [Microsoft C](https://winworldpc.com/product/microsoft-c-c/3x).
-These days I work on loyalty systems for independent grocers and convenience stores.
+These days I am a senior developer working on loyalty systems for independent grocers and convenience stores.
-I code in Bash, Java 17, Python, C++, as well as administer Ubuntu Linux systems and maintain networks that include IPSec and OpenVPN links.
+I code in Java 17/21, Bash, Python, C++, as well as administer Ubuntu Linux systems and maintain networks that include IPSec and OpenVPN links.

 ChatGPT and Copilot help me out with many tasks.

+I studied computer science at the University of North Texas and received a Bachelors of Applied Arts and Sciences from Midwestern State University.

 ## Documentation